EthanC/SitRep/README.md

 ## Usage

-Open `config_example.json` in your preferred text editor and provide the configurable values, then save and rename the file to `config.json`.
+Open `config_example.json` and provide the configurable values, then save and rename the file to `config.json`.

 SitRep is designed to be ran using a task scheduler, such as [cron](https://crontab.guru/).